Sanjay Mittal

 Sanjay Mittal is a Professor of computational fluid dynamics in the Department of Aerospace Engineering at Indian Institute of Technology Kanpur, India.

 Early life and education

 After doing his B.Tech. from IIT Kanpur in 1988, he got enrolled at University of Minnesota, Twin Cities for M.S. program.
 He then received his Ph.D. and worked as a research associate under Tayfun Tezduyar.

 Career

-After working for two years at Army High Performance Computing center he returned to India and joined IIT Kanpur in the year of 1994 as an assistant professor.
+After working for two years at Army High Performance Computing Center he returned to India and joined IIT Kanpur in the year of 1994 as an assistant professor.
+He is known to make significant contributions to the development of finite element algorithms for high-performance computing and Bluff Body Flows.

 Awards

 Mittal has been the recipient of various awards.